evolutionary-architecture/evolutionary-architecture-by-example/README.md

 However, to identify the above processes, you usually need to analyze the domain with domain experts and break it down into smaller pieces called subdomains.
 Otherwise, there is a high risk of falling into a big ball of mud (or distributed mud) where everything is tightly coupled.

+> [!NOTE]
-NOTE: The traditional domain expert is often pictured as a business representative – someone who lives and breathes the business processes every day.
+> The traditional domain expert is often pictured as a business representative – someone who lives and breathes the business processes every day.
 But don't overlook another crucial source of domain expertise: your developers, especially those who have been in the trenches with legacy systems. **Think about it:** developers working with legacy code must understand not just how the system works, but why it works that way.
 They have seen the edge cases, handled the exceptions, and often know which business rules are truly critical versus which ones are historical artifacts.

 What appears to be a straightforward domain actually conceals layers of complexity: